Hoi An Specialities: The Best Local Vietnamese Food

-Pronounced as “Barn bot look,” these little shrimp and pork dumplings have a tough, stretchy texture, somewhat like a flattened gummy bear, and can be quite difficult to separate from each other without putting down your chopsticks, rolling up your sleeves, and really getting involved.
+Pronounced “Barn bot look”.
+In Hoi An these little shrimp and pork dumpling specialities have a tough, stretchy texture, somewhat like a flattened gummy bear.
+Separating them from each other is tricky without putting down your chopsticks, rolling up your sleeves, and really getting involved.

 When you finally do manage to pick one up from the clump, they are really lovely to eat.
-They are often served with a sweet but fiery chilli jam, and Nuoc cham (a spicy garlic infused fish sauce) to drizzle over the top.
-You can find some great examples for around 30,000 VND (1.30 USD) per serving in the food centre in Hoi An Market.
+Often served with a sweet but fiery chilli jam, and Nuoc Cham (spicy garlic-infused fish sauce) drizzled over the top.
+You can find some great examples of these specialties for around 30,000 VND (1.30 USD) per serving in the food centre in Hoi An Market.

-Pronounced “Horn Than Shienne,” these little fried wontons are a Hoi An speciality.
-Minced pork and ground shrimp are pounded together with onions, wrapped in thin rice flour skins in a kind of ravioli shape, and fried at high temperature until golden.
-This will generally be served with a chilli, vinegar, and soy dipping sauce.
+Pronounced “Horn Than Shienne,” fried wontons, another of Hoi An’s great little specialties.
+Minced pork and ground shrimp pounded together with onions, wrapped in thin rice flour skins in a kind of ravioli shape, and fried at a high temperature until golden.
+Generally served with chilli, vinegar, and soy dipping sauce.

 Anh Dung (Hoanh Thanh Anh Dung)

-It’s a little mom & pop wonton diner where you can see them making the Hoanh thanh chien fresh to order.
-Cosy little place, and lovely owners.
+It’s a little mom and pop wonton diner where you can see them making the Hoanh thanh chien fresh to order.
+A cosy little place, and lovely owners.
 Budget about 60,000 VND (2.60 USD).
 Address: 14 Ba Trieu

 Hến Trộn Hoi An & Bánh đập

-“Hến Trộn” is pronounced “Hen Chun,” whilst “Banh Dap” is “Barn Dap.”
-These are two separate dishes, but they are mostly side-by-side on the menu and work very nicely being side-by-side on your table, too.
+“Hến Trộn” pronounced “Hen Chun,” whilst “Banh Dap” is “Barn Dap.”
+These are two separate dishes, but they are mostly side-by-side on the menu.
+They work very nicely being side-by-side on your table, too.
 Hen tron, or minced baby clam salad, is a traditional food from Cam Nam island, which is located just across the bridge from the Old Town.

-It is light and has a subtle, beautiful shellfish flavour, tossed with herbs and greens, and sometimes excitingly tart and zingy slices of star fruit, it is then topped with crushed peanuts.
-It is light yet satisfying, as the flavour of the clams is delicate but peppered with occasional bursts of star fruit, herb, and peanut.
-This is best paired with the banh dap (or “smashing rice paper”).
+Light and with a subtle, beautiful shellfish flavour, tossed with herbs and greens, and sometimes excitingly tart and zingy slices of star fruit.
+Then topped with crushed peanuts.
+Light yet satisfying, due to the delicate flavour of the clams but peppered with occasional bursts of star fruit, herb, and peanut.
+Best paired with the banh dap (or “smashing rice paper”).

-Picture two incredibly light rice pappadums, with a silky soft layer of rice noodle between, and alongside it is a fermented shrimp sauce (called mắm tôm, which is really strong and pungent; not for everyone), a chilli sauce, and a sweet fish sauce.
+Picture two incredibly light rice pappadums, with a silky soft layer of rice noodle between.
+Served alongside a fermented shrimp sauce (called mắm tôm – really strong and pungent; not for everyone), a chilli sauce, and a sweet fish sauce.
 You eat it by smashing and tearing a piece off, folding, then dipping.

-Along the far side of Cam Nam island is a whole row of restaurants selling these dishes, and there are also several scattered around town.
+Along the far side of Cam Nam Island is a whole row of restaurants selling these Hoi An specialities.
+There are also several scattered around town.
 The best one we tried was Quan Ben Tre where dishes cost 50,000 VND (2 USD).

-Hoi An is a seafood town.
-There are seafood dishes everywhere, both in local styles and fusion, most at fairly reasonable prices.
+Hoi An is a seafood town with many specialities here having seafood as the main component.
+Both in local styles and fusion, most at fairly reasonable prices.
 Many of the restaurants around An Bang Beach have a strong seafood presence, as well as other types of food.
 Clams, flying fish, fish steamed in banana leaves, scallops, and a number of tuna dishes are prominent on An Bang restaurant menus.

 Back in the main area of Hoi An, pretty much every single restaurant will have some prawn and fish dishes scattered across their menus, and seafood-based dumplings galore.
 But, our advice to the seafood fanatic would be this—get down to the market, right down by the river, nice and early.